EmmanDoesCoding/TicTacToe/README.md

 # TicTacToe
 A simple command-line Tic-Tac-Toe game built using Python. <br>
 This project allows a user to play against an AI opponent, <br>
-tracks scores across rounds, and provides a clean board interface for each move. <br> <br>
+tracks scores across rounds, and provides a clean board interface for each move. <br>

 📌 Features <br>
 • Player vs AI gameplay <br>